amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

      Optional Elements: NONE
    </observation_type>

-The only exceptions are aqueous_conc and solute_volumetric_flow_rate which both require a solute to be specified.
-An additional subelement "solute" gives the name of the solute to calculate the aqueous concentration or volumetric flow rate for.
+The only exceptions are ``aqueous_conc`` and ``solute_volumetric_flow_rate`` which both require a solute to be specified.
+An additional subelement ``solute`` gives the name of the solute to calculate the aqueous concentration or volumetric flow rate for.
 Be sure the name of given for the solute matches a defined solute elsewhere in the input file.

-NOTE: Previously individual observation elements had the subelement ''cycle_macro'' or ''time_macro''.
+NOTE: Previously individual observation elements had the subelement ``cycle_macro`` or ``time_macro``.
 All output is moving away from only allowing a single macro to be specified to allowing multiple macros as a comma separated list.
 To ease the transition for users both singular and plural are currently accepted.
 However, the singular option will go away in the future.
-Please update existing input files to use ''cycle_macros'' or ''time_macros''.
+Please update existing input files to use ``cycle_macros`` or ``time_macros``.

-NOTE: Observation "water_table" calculates maximum position of the water table (using a piecewise linear interpolation of cell-based pressures) in a given volume region.
+NOTE: Observation ``water_table`` calculates maximum position of the water table (using a piecewise linear interpolation of cell-based pressures) in a given volume region.
 If the region is saturated, the code returns *1.0e+99*.
 If the region is dry, the code returns *-1.0e+99*.

 Example:

 .. code-block:: xml

     <observations>
       <filename>observation.out</filename>
       <liquid_phase name="water">
 	<aqueous_pressure>
 	  <assigned_regions>Obs_r1</assigned_regions>